ExchangeUnion/xud/test/webproxy/README.md

 ## Conclusion

-The API is defined at development time by using sample data, hence the name data-driven test development (DDTD).
+The webproxy is defined at development time by using sample data, hence the name data-driven test development (DDTD).